httpiago/ios-theme-toolkit/README.md

 # ios-theme-toolkit

-A simple package of components in React that follow the style guide of iOS for you to use in your web apps.
+A simple library of components in React that follow the style guide of iOS for you to use in your web apps.

+NOTE: This package is still in beta but you play around with it, but keep in mind that API can change up to version 1.0.0

 [![NPM](https://img.shields.io/npm/v/ios-theme-toolkit.svg)](https://www.npmjs.com/package/ios-theme-toolkit) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) [![Documentation](https://img.shields.io/badge/Documentation-online-green.svg)](https://httpiago.github.io/ios-theme-toolkit/)

-> NOTE: All credits go to [@nolimits4web](https://github.com/nolimits4web), he had all the work that recreated the iOS visual identity for [Framework7](https://github.com/framework7io/Framework7), this project just extracted theses styles in a separate package and created a library of components in React on top of that.
+> All credits go to [@nolimits4web](https://github.com/nolimits4web), he had all the work that recreated the iOS visual identity for [Framework7](https://github.com/framework7io/Framework7), this project just extracted theses styles in a separate package and created a library of components in React on top of that.
 [Why?](#faq)

 ## How to use